ricardolasso/WWERapp/README.md

 ## Overview
 ### Description
-[Description of your app]
-App helps you search for consoles and video game avaliability and prices by using alerts from existing social media accounts.
+WWERApp allows you to view information about consoles and video games such as avaliability and prices by taking API data from alerts by social media accounts and other existing game information websites.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Game